 If you get any side effects, talk to your doctor or pharmacist.
 This includes any possible side effects not listed in this leaflet.
-You can also report side effects directly via Yellow Card Scheme website www.mhra.gov.uk/yellowcard or search for MHRA Yellow Card in the Google Play or Apple App Store.
+You can also report side effects directly via the Yellow Card Scheme, Website: www.mhra.gov.uk/yellowcard or search for MHRA Yellow Card in the

-By reporting side effects you can help provide more information on the safety of this medicine.
+Google Play or Apple App Store.
+By reporting side effects you can help provide more information on the safety of this the carton after Expiry Date.
+The expiry date refers to the last day of that month.
+This medicine does not require any special storage conditions.